-The median income limits for Alameda County set by HCD have not changed significantly since the 2012 levels.
-This is because the State has held income limits stable pursuant to a "Hold Harmless Policy", while income limits issued by the U.S. Department of Housing and Urban Development (HUD) decreased in 2012 and have slowly increased since 2013.
-The Federal income limits have now exceeded the California hold harmless rates but only by a small margin.
-In the absence of a Hold Harmless Policy, a decrease in Area Median Income (AMI) results in a decrease in unit rents and therefore threatens the financial viability of existing and future affordable housing projects.
-In addition, the risk of future decreases in rents may discourage private lenders from investing in properties whose rental income could be reduced by future downward adjustments to income limits, rendering it difficult to pay debt service.
+The median income limits for Alameda County set by HCD did not change significantly from 2012 to 2016.
+This is because the State had held income limits stable pursuant to a "Hold Harmless Policy", while income limits issued by the U.S. Department of Housing and Urban Development (HUD) decreased in 2012 and slowly increased from 2013 to 2017.
+In 2017 The Federal income limits exceeded the California hold harmless rates and increases are no longer being adjusted, bringing California in line with Federal rates.
+Those rates have increased due to a number of factors including increases in incomes at the higher levels and the displacement of lower income populations due to the high cost of living.

-The Alameda and Contra Costa County Area Median Income limits by household size are as follows:
+The Alameda and Contra Costa County Area Median Income limits for 2018 by household size are as follows: